Hero image

 The plates consist of the letter “W” followed by another character and four numbers on a white background.

-How do you get whiskey license plates?
+How do you get whiskey license plates in Minnesota?

 In Minnesota, drivers with a valid driver’s license who have been convicted of a DUI and whose license plates have been impounded will be required to place special registration plates on any cars registered under their name.